 Below is a sample of Beam Dental’s Digital Insurance 2.0 Scorecard.
 For a more in-depth look at Beam’s Digital Insurance 2.0 framework, download the report.

 Beam has proven that digital preparedness and innovative thinking can open new doors of revenue to Group carriers.
 Is your organization next?
-The time is ripe for creative business models, products and service development that shifts into the realms of Digital Insurance 2.0 by re-envisioning models within the context of digital possibilities and desired engagement.
+The time is ripe for creative business models, products and services such as employee benefits software that shifts into the realms of Digital Insurance 2.0 by re-envisioning models within the context of digital possibilities and desired engagement.
 Using the framework and a playbook model, insurers can paint an effective picture of their unique value proposition, considering it against the backdrop of competitive playbooks.

 You may be sitting on the next new innovative model or product for the Group and Voluntary market, but you are unsure where to begin.
 For inspiration and a plan for Digital Insurance 2.0 playbook development, be sure to download Digital Insurance 2.0 Playbooks for L&A and Group Insurers.
 As you look to capture the growth and innovation wave and you begin your journey to Digital Insurance 2.0, we also encourage you to put your playbook into action with the digital capabilities available through the Majesco Digital1st Insurance, Majesco L&A and Group Core Suite and Majesco CloudInsurer® platforms.